LeBoucEtMistere/DistributedChallenges/tutorial/src/01-setup.md

 }
 ```

-Here are some other additional extensions that will make your developper experience smoother:
+Here are some other additional extensions that will make your developer experience smoother:
 - `serayuzgur.crates` Augmented functionalities to manage the crates used in your project
 - `tamasfe.even-better-toml` LSP for the TOML language which is often used with Rust
 - `usernamehw.errorlens` Inline errors in your code, making it easier to see them in context